picketapi/picket-example-hello-world/README.md

 ![image](public/picket-example1-app-running-frontend-only.png)

 ## 5. Now let's make it real!
-Now on to the juicy stuff.
-Let’s make the connect wallet button functional.
+You'll need to add your api key to make this functional.
 Navigate to your [Picket account dashboard](https://picketapi.com/dashboard) and copy your publishable key from a project.
 Now paste it into the `pages/_app.tsx`

 ```tsx
 // in pages/_app.tsx